VedantAndhale/vedantandhale.github.io/content/Courses/Data Structure and Algorithm/_index.md

 ---
-title: "Check in Index"
+title: "Data Structure And Algorithms"
 bookCollapseSection: true
 enableToc: false
 ---

-This is a collapsed page check index [[Data Structure And Algorithms.md]]
+This is a collapsed page check index [[Toc: Data Structure And Algorithms.md]]